carlossss111/danieldoescocktails/INSTALLATION.md

 # Upgrading
 To upgrade the server, build the images and run the upgrade script on a _local_ machine.
 The script will upgrade the server via SSH.

+(!)
+Note that if the postgres image has changed in the docker-compose.yaml file, the database volume might be lost.
+This might require restoring from a backup.

 This script assumes the default user is a sudoer.
 ```
 ./utils/remote-upgrade.sh <ssh-address>